jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

 ```

 ## Conclusion
 This was SQLAlchemy and Python example.
-However, no matter you use Django ORM, Java Hibernate or .NET Nhibernate, you will encounter the same issues and should take proper decisions about lazy loading of you objects.
+However, no matter whether you use Django ORM, Java Hibernate, or .NET Nhibernate, you will encounter the same issues and should take proper decisions about the lazy loading of your objects.
 So, be careful with your ORM.